Jipeng02/PatternAnalysis-2025/recognition/s4839921_mamba/README.md

 !pip install einops pillow opencv-python tqdm scipy
 ```

-**Why?** Google Colab uses a newer CUDA version (12.x), which is incompatible with the CUDA 11.8-specific packages in `requirements.txt`.
-The commands above will automatically install versions compatible with Colab's CUDA environment.
+**Note:** PyPI does not provide wheel builds that match the CUDA 11.8-specific PyTorch binaries, so pip cannot reliably install the exact torch package required.
+Conda is also unreliable inside Google Colab, so use Colab's preinstalled CUDA and PyTorch (the latest system-provided versions) instead of attempting to install CUDA‑11.8-specific packages.

 **Limitations on Colab:**
 - ⚠️ Free tier: T4 GPU (16GB VRAM) - **insufficient** for full training (requires >20GB)